antranapp/awesome-tca/README.md

-# Awesome "The Composable Architecture"
+# Awesome "The Swift Composable Architecture"

 A curated awesome list for [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)